riceissa/issarice.com/wiki/index.md

-At the end of the month I started on [timeline of Machine Intelligence Research Institute](https://timelines.issarice.com/wiki/Timeline_of_Machine_Intelligence_Research_Institute) to get a bit of break on the Bitcoin timeline.
+At the end of the month I started on [timeline of Machine Intelligence Research Institute](https://timelines.issarice.com/wiki/Timeline_of_Machine_Intelligence_Research_Institute) to get a bit of break from the Bitcoin timeline.

 # Activity feeds